andreirff/andreirff/README.md

 <h5>

-- 💻 My experience of over 20 years with IT.
+- 💻 I have over 20 years of IT experience.
 - 📘 I also have a degree in Art Education with a degree in Music.
-- 📘 Lover of the STEAM methodology and the sound of an SG guitar.
+- 📘 Lover of the <a href="https://en.wikipedia.org/wiki/STEAM_fields/">S.T.E.A.M Methodology</a> and the sound of an <a href="https://www.gibson.com/en-US/Guitar/USAPAH661/SG-Special/Vintage-Cherry/">SG Guitar</a>.
 - 👨‍💻 I learn a lot from the open source community and knowledge sharing.
-- 👨‍💻 I currently work at <a href="https://www.plcadvogados.com.br/">PL&C</a>.
+- 👨‍💻 I currently work at <a href="https://www.plcadvogados.com.br/">PL&C Advogados</a>.
-- 👨‍💻 Founder of the customer-focused startup - ZapTI.
+- 👨‍💻 Founder of the customer-focused startup <a href="https://www.zapti.com.br/">ZapTI</a>.
 </h5>
 <br/>